Hritvik3/Product-Categorization/README.md

 #### The project is created with:

 * Python 3.9
-* libraries: NLTK, gensim, Keras, TensorFlow, scikit-learn, pandas, numpy, seaborn, pyLDAvis.
+* libraries: NLTK, gensim, Keras, TensorFlow, scikit-learn, pandas, numpy, seaborn.
 #### Running the project:

 use Jupyter Notebook or Google Colab.